 #1 Wear Moisture-Wicking Clothing

+What men shouldn't wear to the gym begins with your fabric.
 When you're working up a sweat at the gym, stay cool and comfortable in moisture-wicking clothes.

-Don't make the mistake of wearing heavy-weight cotton t-shirts, they tend to hold on to moisture, making your workouts an uncomfortable experience.
-Denim shorts will cause chafing, it's best to avoid them at the gym.
+Don't make the mistake of wearing heavy-weight cotton t-shirts; they tend to hold on to moisture, making your workouts an uncomfortable experience.
+Denim shorts will cause chafing; it's best to avoid them at the gym.

 Don't forget to carry a towel.